 14. Play an outdoor game

-Outdoor games like kickball, corn hole, tag or mini golf are a great way to stay active while having fun.
-They can also get the whole family involved for a summer activity.
+Outdoor games, or lawn games, are a great way to pass the time while having fun.
+They also get the whole family involved and are a great bonding activity.

 15. Watch the sunset